-RESOLVED, that the Historic Preservation Commission hereby initiates an amendment to Article 10 landmark designation for 140 Maiden Lane, Assessor's Block 0309, Lot 019, pursuant to Section 1004.1 of the Planning Code.
+THEREFORE BE IT RESOLVED, that the Historic Preservation Commission hereby recommends to the Board of Supervisors approval of the landmark designation amendment of 140 Maiden Lane, Assessor's Block 309, Lot 019 pursuant to Article 10 of the Planning Code.

-I hereby certify that the foregoing Resolution was adopted by the Historic Preservation Commission at its meeting on May 4, 2016.
+I hereby certify that the foregoing Resolution was adopted by the Historic Preservation Commission at its meeting on June 1, 2016.